Ernst Zermelo: Life

 Ernst Zermelo graduated from Berlin's Luisenstädtisches Gymnasium (now Heinrich-Schliemann-Oberschule) in 1889.
 He then studied mathematics, physics and philosophy at the University of Berlin, the University of Halle, and the University of Freiburg.
 He finished his doctorate in 1894 at the University of Berlin, awarded for a dissertation on the calculus of variations (Untersuchungen zur Variationsrechnung).
 Zermelo remained at the University of Berlin, where he was appointed assistant to Planck, under whose guidance he began to study hydrodynamics.
 In 1897, Zermelo went to the University of Göttingen, at that time the leading centre for mathematical research in the world, where he completed his habilitation thesis in 1899.

-In 1910, Zermelo left Göttingen upon being appointed to the chair of mathematics at Zurich University, which he resigned in 1916.
+In 1910, Zermelo left Göttingen upon being appointed to the chair of mathematics at the University of Zurich, which he resigned in 1916.

 He was appointed to an honorary chair at the University of Freiburg in 1926, which he resigned in 1935 because he disapproved of Adolf Hitler's regime.
 At the end of World War II and at his request, Zermelo was reinstated to his honorary position in Freiburg.

 Research in set theory

 In 1900, in the Paris conference of the International Congress of Mathematicians, David Hilbert challenged the mathematical community with his famous Hilbert's problems, a list of 23 unsolved fundamental questions which mathematicians should attack during the coming century.
-The first of these, a problem of set theory, was the continuum hypothesis introduced by Cantor in 1878, and in the course of its statement Hilbert mentioned also the need to prove the well-ordering theorem.
+The first of these, a problem of set theory, was the continuum hypothesis introduced by Cantor in 1878, and in the course of its statement Hilbert also mentioned the need to prove the well-ordering theorem.

 Zermelo began to work on the problems of set theory under Hilbert's influence and in 1902 published his first work concerning the addition of transfinite cardinals.
 By that time he had also discovered the so-called Russell paradox.
 In 1904, he succeeded in taking the first step suggested by Hilbert towards the continuum hypothesis when he proved the well-ordering theorem (every set can be well ordered).
 This result brought fame to Zermelo, who was appointed Professor in Göttingen, in 1905.
 His proof of the well-ordering theorem, based on the powerset axiom and the axiom of choice, was not accepted by all mathematicians, mostly because the axiom of choice was a paradigm of non-constructive mathematics.
 In 1908, Zermelo succeeded in producing an improved proof making use of Dedekind's notion of the "chain" of a set, which became more widely accepted; this was mainly because that same year he also offered an axiomatization of set theory.

 Zermelo began to axiomatize set theory in 1905; in 1908, he published his results despite his failure to prove the consistency of his axiomatic system.
-See the article on Zermelo set theory for an outline of this paper, together with the original axioms, with the original numbering.
+See the article on Zermelo set theory for an outline of this paper, together with the original axioms, and the original numbering.

 In 1922, Abraham Fraenkel and Thoralf Skolem independently improved Zermelo's axiom system.
-The resulting 8 axiom system, now called Zermelo–Fraenkel axioms (ZF), is now the most commonly used system for axiomatic set theory.
+The resulting system, now called Zermelo–Fraenkel axioms (ZF), is now the most commonly used system for axiomatic set theory.